janekc/firewall-bot/README.md

 # SSHACCESS
 -A ufw-before-input -p tcp --dport $PORT -j ACCEPT
 ```
 Have the firewall-bot run as a system service:
-Make sure that you scan the QR-code when running "deltabot serve", you won't have access to the correct display of the code when it is written to syslog (or your own logfile) instead of stdout!
 - Move into your firewall-bot directory and activate the projects python environment:
 ```
-$ cd *yourprojectdirectory*/firewall-bot
+cd *yourprojectdirectory*/firewall-bot
-$ pipenv shell
+pipenv shell
 ```
 - Display the path to the deltabot installation:
 ```
-$ which deltabot
+which deltabot
 ```
 The output should look sth like this: /root/.local/share/virtualenvs/firewall-bot-DJhpAnUw/bin/deltabot.
 You will need this full path to put in your service file.
 Exit the python environment to continue.
 - Create a service file:
 ```
-$ vi /etc/systemd/system/fwbot.service
+vi /etc/systemd/system/fwbot.service
 ```
 - Insert the following into the service file:
 ```